mysmlz/Scroll-To-Top-Button-extension/README.md

 We want as many Scroll To Top Button users as possible to be able to interact with the extension in their native language.

-If you know any foreign language or just noticed a discrepancy in the translation, please [let us know](https://www.transifex.com/poziworld/scroll-to-top-button/).
+If you know any foreign language or just noticed a discrepancy in the translation, please [help us translate](https://www.transifex.com/poziworld/scroll-to-top-button/ "Help translate Scroll To Top Button").

 ### Incentive

-If you like the project and find our work useful, please consider supporting us via [PayPal](https://www.paypal.me/ScrollToTopButton), [Square Cash](https://cash.me/$ScrollToTopButton), or [Coinbase](https://commerce.coinbase.com/checkout/60af24ed-830b-4ef3-b501-caae08411af5) – your generous contributions help pay for the hosting, tools, and time we need to fix bugs and implement new features.
+If you like the project and find our work useful, please consider supporting us via [PayPal](https://www.paypal.me/ScrollToTopButton "Support Scroll To Top Button via PayPal"), [Square Cash](https://cash.me/$ScrollToTopButton "Support Scroll To Top Button via Square Cash"), or [Coinbase](https://commerce.coinbase.com/checkout/60af24ed-830b-4ef3-b501-caae08411af5 "Support Scroll To Top Button via Coinbase") – your generous contributions help pay for the hosting, tools, and time we need to fix bugs and implement new features.

 [Become a patron](https://www.patreon.com/bePatron?c=1906606).